delaneykoughan/Vector-App-Portfolio/README.md

     - npm run dev

 #credits
-* this website was developed as a student project for Saint Mary's University in collaberation with the French Village Conservation Woodland
+* this website was originally developed as a student project for Saint Mary's University in collaboration with the French Village Conservation Woodland. but has been heavily modified for a portfolio
-* Visual assets from the original acedemic version have been removed or replaced by pixabay images due to licensing restrictions
+* Visual assets from the original academic version have been removed or replaced by pixabay images due to licensing restrictions